|

 (4) These better things may be experienced (as I

-the outer, simultaneously or successively.
+simultaneously or successively.

-That they are better seems
+That they are better seems to be

-to be self-evident to all
+self-evident to all mescalin

-mescalin takers who come to the drug with a sound liver and
+takers who come to the drug with a sound liver and

 an untroubled